New Whitney Museum

-Positioned at the foot of the High Line in the Meatpacking District, the new Whitney Museum will be New York City’s newest world-class cultural destination in one of the City’s most dynamic and distinctive locations.
+Positioned at the foot of the High Line in the Meatpacking District, the new Whitney Museum will be New York City’s newest world-class cultural destination in one of the city’s most dynamic and distinctive locations.
+The Whitney Museum opened to the public on May 1, 2015.

 Overview

 In May 2011, Mayor Bloomberg and officials broke ground on a new home for the Whitney Museum of American Art on Gansevoort Street in Manhattan’s Meatpacking District.
-The $720 million building and endowment campaign caps a decades-long effort by the Whitney Museum to expand, given the space constraints at its current location on Madison Avenue.
-The new nine-floor, 200,000-square-foot building, designed by renowned architect Renzo Piano, will be built on former City-owned property at the southern entrance to The High Line and is scheduled to open in 2015.
-It will be a world-class venue showcasing the Whitney’s collection of modern and contemporary American art, and it will provide state-of-the-art facilities for enhanced education and performing arts programs.
+The $720 million building and endowment campaign caps a decades-long effort by the Whitney Museum to expand, which it was unable to do given the space constraints at its previous location on Madison Avenue.
+The new nine-floor, 200,000-square-foot building, designed by Renzo Piano, is a world-class venue showcasing the Whitney’s collection of modern and contemporary American art.
+It provides state-of-the-art facilities for enhanced education and performing arts programs

 Building Details

-Renzo Piano Building Workshop is designing the new building, expected to be LEED-certified, in collaboration with New York-based architects Cooper, Robertson & Partners.
+Renzo Piano Building Workshop designed the new building, expected to be LEED-certified, in collaboration with New York-based architects Cooper, Robertson & Partners.
 The building includes:

-• 50,000+ square feet of indoor galleries, nearly double its existing gallery space
+• 50,000+ square feet of indoor galleries, nearly double the Whitney's Madison Avenue gallery space

-• 13,000 square feet of outdoor exhibition space on a series of rooftops facing The High Line, to show more of the Whitney’s collection along with temporary exhibitions
+• 13,000 square feet of outdoor exhibition space on a series of rooftops facing the High Line, to showcase more of the Whitney’s collection along with temporary exhibitions

-• Multi-use black box theater for film, video, and performance with adjacent outdoor gallery
+• Multi-use black box theater for film, video, and other performances with adjacent outdoor gallery

 • 170-seat theater with double-height views of the Hudson River